Reinhold Saltzwedel

+Life

 Early life

-Reinhold Saltzwedel was born on 23 November 1889 in Rosenberg, Upper Silesia.
-His father was a parson.
+Reinhold Saltzwedel was born on 23 November 1889 in Rosen, Upper Silesia.
+His parents were pastor D. theol.
+Johannes Saltzwedel and his wife Marie, née Piper.
+In 1896, the family relocated to Stettin where the parents originally came from.
+Here, Reinhold attended school and achieved his Abitur in March 1908.

 World War I

 Saltzwedel was a Leutnant zur See when World War I broke out and Adjutant on the SMS Kaiser.
 On 19 September 1914, he was promoted to Oberleutnant zur See.
 In May 1915 he went to the U-boat school.
 Shortly afterwards, he served as commander of several U-boats.

-On 20 August 1917, he was awarded the Pour le Mérite for his achievements.
+On 29 March 1917, he was awarded the Knight's Cross of the Royal House Order of Hohenzollern with Swords, on 20 August 1917, he was awarded the Pour le Mérite for his achievements.